Christmas in Harlem

-"Christmas in Harlem" is a song by hip-hop recording artist Kanye West.
+"Christmas in Harlem" is a song by American hip-hop recording artist Kanye West.
 The track features rapper Cyhi the Prynce and R&B singer Teyana Taylor, both of whom are signed to West's label GOOD Music.
-Produced by Hit-Boy, it is a christmas hip hop song that contains samples of "Ain't Nothing Like the Real Thing" and "Mercy Mercy Me (The Ecology)", both by soul musician Marvin Gaye, and "Strawberry Letter 23" by singer-songwriter Shuggie Otis.
-The track features a holiday theme, and features various references to Christmas and customs associated with the holiday.
+Produced by Hit-Boy, it is a Christmas hip-hop song that contains samples of "Ain't Nothing Like the Real Thing" and "Mercy Mercy Me (The Ecology)", both by soul musician Marvin Gaye, and "Strawberry Letter 23" by singer-songwriter Shuggie Otis.
+The track features a holiday theme and features various references to Christmas and customs associated with the holiday.

-Originally released as a part of West's free music giveaway series GOOD Fridays, the song was later released as a single onto iTunes on December 17, 2010.
+Two days after a longer version of the track leaked, "Christmas in Harlem" was later released as a single on the iTunes Store on December 17, 2010.
 The song received positive reviews from critics, who complimented its lyrics and compared it favorably to other Christmas-themed hip-hop songs.